websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/making-and-publishing-changes.md

 ## Making Changes on a Single Publication

 Before making changes to your instance, ensure you're working on the correct publication and not on production or a different publication.
-You can confirm this via the Publications bar, which displays the name of what you're currently working on.
+You can confirm this via the Publications bar, which displays the current publication name.

-If you're not working on the desired publication, click on *Select a Publication* and choose the correct one.
+If you're not working on the desired publication, click *Select a Publication* and choose the correct one.

 ![Click on Select a Publication and choose which publication you want to work on.](./making-and-publishing-changes/images/02.png)

-If trackable, changes made to web content, documents, and Pages on your instance are added to your current publication's list of tracked changes.
+If trackable, changes made to Web Content, Documents, and Pages on your instance are added to your current publication's list of tracked changes.
 Since each publication is instance-scoped, your tracked changes can span multiple Sites.
 When editing different Sites in the same publication, keep in mind that all tracked changes are applied to production when the publication is published.

 With Publications, multiple Users can make changes to the same publication and publish their changes together.
 They can also work in parallel on different publications and publish their changes to production separately.

 ### Adding and Editing Assets

-When you add, edit, or remove assets in a publication, your changes are only visible via the publication in which they're made, and the publication's *Review Changes* page.
+When you add, edit, or remove assets in a publication, your changes are only visible via the publication in which they're made and the publication's *Review Changes* page.
 They cannot be seen by Users in production or another publication.
-Each application controls which parts of an asset are and are not trackable by publications.
+Each application controls what parts of an asset are trackable by publications.

 ### Displaying Assets